 - (1) If the interim report has been audited or reviewed by auditors, the Issuer shall make the audit or review public as soon as it is available. - (2) Where the auditor finds that the financial statements should not be approved as they stand, or the auditor has made comments, clarifications or audit reservations in the audit report, this shall be made public as soon as the audit report is received by the Issuer.

-3.12.5 DISPENSATION EXEMPTIONS
+3.12.5 EXEMPTIONS

-Oslo Børs can-may, in wholely or in part, grant exemptions Issuers from sections 3.12.1 to 3.12.4 if so-required due to special circumstances there are special grounds in favour of granting such exemption.
+Oslo Børs may, in whole or in part, grant exemptions from sections 3.12.1 to 3.12.4 if there are special grounds in favour of granting such exemption.

 3.12.6 FINANCIAL CALENDAR